 Establishing an Office

-According to the Companies Act, foreign investors can set up their businesses for a determined period of at least one year or for an indefinite period of time, depending on the company’s purposes and activities.
+According to the Companies Act, foreign investors can set up their businesses for a determined period of at least one year or for an indefinite period of time, depending on the company’s purpose and activities.

 - private limited liability companies;